JordanZaerr/jordanzaerr.github.com/source/_posts/2012-10-12-wma-repair-using-yeti.markdown

 not being able to skip through the file, and more importantly not being able to convert the file to another format or splicing/combining.
 You can alternatively pass a stream into the method instead of a file name.
 The second parameter should almost always be false.
 It signifies if the file/stream being passed in is from a broadcast.

+Some notible classes would be the FileProperties
+{% gist 3881775 %}

+and DataProperties
+{% gist 3881787 %}

+These are the classes that read and write the header information about your file.
+The header/section guid's from the ASF spec are in Yeti for the other header/sections but the classes haven't been created that to read and write those values.